alonisser/penguin2017_testing_talk/presentation.md

 ![](https://martinfowler.com/bliki/images/testPyramid/test-pyramid.png)

 ---
+# The traditional view: The Test Pyramid

+* "Unit is fast" use unit

+* "DB is hot lava" avoid touching the real db in your tests at all cost.

+* Higher level tests are slow and brittle, don't do that, at least not too much.

+---

 # The traditional view: Unit test

 * "Unit is fast" use unit

 * Thousands of unit tests in few seconds

 * low-level, focusing on a small part of the software system.

-* Lots of Unit testing practitioners *nowadays* advocate non sociable tests with mocking collaborating classes or even private methods.
+* Lots of Unit testing practitioners *nowadays* advocate **unit tests as non sociable (Isolated) tests with mocking collaborating classes or even private methods**.
-* low-level, focusing on a small part of the software system.

 ---